Plattsburgh International Airport: Top destinations

-Status and expansion
+Status

-On September 5, 2007, Las Vegas-based airline Allegiant Air announced that it would offer non-stop flights from Plattsburgh International Airport to Fort Lauderdale-Hollywood International Airport in Fort Lauderdale, Florida aboard McDonnell-Douglas MD-80 variants.
+On September 5, 2007, Las Vegas-based airline Allegiant Air announced that it would offer non-stop flights from Plattsburgh International Airport to Fort Lauderdale-Hollywood International Airport, in Fort Lauderdale, Florida, aboard McDonnell-Douglas MD-80 variants.
 The service began on November 16, 2007.
 The airline cited Plattsburgh as an ideal location due to its proximity to Montreal and Burlington, Vermont.
 Allegiant operates a similar situation with Bellingham International Airport in Bellingham, Washington, which is close to Vancouver.
-In response to their tremendous success within the region, Allegiant began non-stop service to Las Vegas and Punta Gorda.
+In response to their tremendous success within the region, Allegiant began non-stop service to Las Vegas, Nevada and Punta Gorda, Florida.
 Las Vegas service ended in March 2014.
 Airbus A319s & A320s fly the bulk of Allegiant Air routes out of Plattsburgh.

 On March 15, 2008, the airport began hosting regular service by Direct Air, offering three direct flights weekly to Myrtle Beach, South Carolina.
 The charter airline already had a successful service to Myrtle Beach from Niagara Falls, which has drawn many passengers from Ontario just as Plattsburgh is now doing from Quebec.
 On April 29, 2011, the airline announced it would offer two non-stop flights per week, departing and returning on Wednesdays and Saturdays, to Lakeland Linder International Airport beginning November 10, 2011 using Boeing 737-400 aircraft.
 The reason Direct had chosen Lakeland as its latest destination was its proximity to both Orlando and Tampa.
 Direct Air planned to make flights to and from San Juan, Puerto Rico, starting on May 2, 2012.
 On March 13, 2012, Direct Air ceased operations.
 The charter carrier was subject to Chapter 7 liquidation on April 12, 2012.